RevenueHunt/docs/docs/how-to-guides/show-quiz-to-logged-in-customers.md

     This guide is meant for developers and Shopify Partners.
 If you're not familiar with Shopify liquid, it is advised to ask for help from a professional to implement this.
 You can find/hire a developer [here](https://experts.shopify.com/).

+!!! note

+    This method works only for Shopify accounts using our [Shop Quiz: Product Recommender](https://revenuehunt.com/product-recommendation-quiz-shopify/) app.
+Unfortunately, we don't have a solution yet on how to do this in WooCommerce, Magento or BigCommerce.

 ## Step 1: Create a New Page Template

 1. In your `Online Store > Themes` section, head to `Actions > Edit Code`.